 What classes did you enjoy the most while at Ohio State?
-What was your favorite and why?

 What is your favorite memory related to your time at Ohio State?